 Some literature already states that if a specialist predator is considered in a predator-prey model, then time-dependent spatial patterns occur when the diffusion parameter is chosen from a bit inside of the temporal Hopf domain \cite{petrovskii2001wave, petrovskii2003quantification}.
-In the Turing-Hopf domain, the Turing behaviour mainly dominates and creates stationary patterns.
+The Turing behaviour mainly dominates and creates stationary patterns in the Turing-Hopf domain.
 However, the Hopf behaviour also dominates and produces oscillatory patterns.
 These oscillatory solutions can be found in this domain in a small region near the Turing curve.
-Generally, non-homogeneous stationary patterns exist in most parts of the Turing-Hopf domain for the local model, which is depicted in Figs. \ref{fig:10} for $d_{1}=0.01$ and with $\omega=1$.
+Generally, non-homogeneous stationary patterns exist in most parts of the Turing-Hopf domain for the local model, depicted in Fig. \ref{fig:10} for $d_{1}=0.01$ and with $\omega=1$.

 When $d_{1}>d_{1[c]}$ holds in the right of the temporal Hopf curve, the stationary homogeneous solution can be obtained in the stable domain $(R_{4})$.
 However, a decrease of the diffusion parameter $d_{1}$ makes a shift in the Turing domain $(R_{1})$, where Turing pattern solutions can be obtained for the mentioned boundary condition.
-In order to draw Fig. \ref{fig:11}, let us choose $d_{1}=0.01$ from the Turing domain (see $R_{1}$ in Figure \ref{fig:5}) when $\omega=10$.
+In order to draw Fig. \ref{fig:11}, let us choose $d_{1}=0.01$ from the Turing domain (see $R_{1}$ in Fig. \ref{fig:5}) when $\omega=10$.
 The figure depicts the stationary Turing patterns for the periodic boundary condition when parameter values are chosen from Table \ref{Table:1} along with $d_{2}=10$.
-It is observed in the figure that the amplitude of the pattern is constant in the whole domain.
+The figure shows that the amplitude of the pattern is constant in the whole domain.

 In Fig. \ref{fig:11_2}, the spatio-temporal patterns have been portrayed when the species disperse in a two-dimensional domain and $(\omega, d_{1})$ are chosen from Turing, Turing-Hopf and Hopf domains.
 It is observed that the model shows a hot spot pattern when the parameters lie in the Turing domain.
 In addition, a labyrinthine pattern is produced when the parameter is chosen from the Turing-Hopf domain.
 Furthermore, the phase portrait of the spatio-temporal model in $\left<u\right>$-$\left<v\right>$ plane is also shown when $\omega$ is considered from Hopf unstable domain but $d_{1}>d_{1[c]}$.